karayabin/universe-snapshot/universe/Ling/Light_UserDatabase/doc/api/Ling/Light_UserDatabase/Api/Generated/Classes/PermissionGroupApi/deletePermissionGroupById.md

-PermissionGroupApi::deletePermissionGroupById — Deletes the permissionGroup identified by the given id.
+PermissionGroupApi::deletePermissionGroupById — Deletes the permission group identified by the given id.